 What is attack surface management?

 Do you have questions about attack path management?
 Would you like to connect with other APM security professionals?
-Tenable Community is a great place to learn more about attack path management, including insight into industry best practices and practical tips you can employ today.
+Tenable Connect is a great place to learn more about attack path management, including insight into industry best practices and practical tips you can employ today.

 Identifying the Weakest Links in Cyber Kill Chains